Trump calls accuser a 'nut job' in recording played for jury

 A transcript of Trump's remarks about accuser E. Jean Carroll emerged in court filings before the trial.
 But the deposition played in the courtroom allowed jurors to hear Trump speak about the case in his own voice.
 Other sections of the recording were shown in court Wednesday.

-Thursday's portions also included Trump standing by his repeated prior comment that Carroll was “not my type” and his defense — as “locker room talk” — of his notorious boasts on a 2005 “Access Hollywood” hot-mic recording about grabbing women's genitals.
+Thursday's portions also included Trump standing by his repeated prior comment that Carroll was "not my type" and his defense — as "locker room talk" — of his notorious boasts in a 2005 "Access Hollywood" recording about grabbing women's genitals.

 Carroll, a 79-year-old writer, alleges that Trump raped her in an upscale New York department store dressing room on an unspecified date in spring 1996.